Run surveys. Get insights. Unlock growth.

 #3.
 Goal completion survey

-Ask leaving visitors whether they managed to complete the goals of their visit.
-It doesn’t matter what it was - people feel satisfied when they meet their goals, even if it is to read an article on your blog or take a look at your products or features.
+Another type of website exit survey asks leaving visitors whether they completed the goals of their visit.
+It doesn’t matter what they did—people feel satisfied when they meet their goals, even if it is to read an article on your blog or look at your products or features.

 Do you use landing pages to show content tailored to ads?
-If not, you should start.
-Landing pages with content adjusted to ads usually report higher conversion rates (for us, directing traffic to landing pages instead of the homepage roughly doubled conversion rates) and can make you a lot of money since you send there qualified traffic (from AdWords, for example).
+If not, you should start creating them now.
+Landing pages with content adjusted to ads usually report higher conversion rates (for us, directing traffic to landing pages instead of the homepage roughly doubled conversion rates).
+They can make a lot of money since you send qualified traffic (from AdWords, for example) there.

 But they also often report bounce rates higher than average.
-Finding out why people leave the page without signing up, downloading, leaving their contact details, or taking any other action you desire on an LP, leads to improvements that can be worth a small fortune.
+Finding out why visitors leave the page without signing up, downloading, leaving their contact details, or taking any other action you desire on a landing page leads to improvements that can be worth a small fortune.

-Maybe you oversimplified the page and people want more info?
+Maybe you oversimplified the page, and your site visitors want more info.
 Or maybe your value proposition is not clear enough?
-Use exit surveys to discover it, implement changes, and observe results.
+Use an exit-intent popup survey to discover it, implement changes, and observe results.

 Recommended questions: